ibkdizzu/DevIntProjs/LAMP STACK/README.md

 ### Install/Configure PHP
 **Requirements**
-1 Provisioned server
+1. Provisioned server
-2 Account with sudo access
+2. Account with sudo access
-3 Apache installation
+3. Apache installed and configured

 - To start, run this command in the terminal to install PHP